rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 <a name="0.4.05.1">0.4.05.1</a> DCRMR follows the option in [RDA Toolkit: Transcription Guidelines](https://access.rdatoolkit.org/Guidance/Index?externalId=en-US_ala-ad9f832e-c5c5-31f0-b928-2e860f8e4937){:target="_blank"} to provide its own transcription standard.
 Transcribe information in the form and order in which it is presented in the resource, according to these general rules, unless specifically instructed otherwise.
 Do not use the mark of omission to indicate transposition (see [Order and transposition](/DCRMR/general-rules/Transcription/#0494-order-and-transposition)).

-Generally normalize punctuation and capitalization based on current conventions, with an optional exception in punctuation (see [0.4.31.4](/DCRMR/general-rules/Transcription/#0.4.31.4)).
+Generally normalize punctuation and capitalization based on a language's current conventions, with an optional exception in punctuation (see [0.4.31.4](/DCRMR/general-rules/Transcription/#0.4.31.4)).
 Optionally, retain original capitalization and punctuation following [RDA Toolkit: RDA Guidelines on basic transcription](https://access.rdatoolkit.org/Guidance/Index?externalId=en-US_ala-fd2213e6-ae72-3e6f-8f0a-be3fc0e8d728){:target="_blank"} and consistently apply it throughout the resource description.

 ## 0.4.1 Letters, diacritical marks, ligatures, symbols, and rebuses

 ### 0.4.12 Letters and diacritical marks

 <a name="0.4.12.1">0.4.12.1</a> In general, transcribe letters and diacritical marks as they appear.
 Do not add accents and other diacritical marks not present in the manifestation.
 Convert earlier forms of letters and diacritical marks to their modern form (see [Early letterforms and symbols, 0.4.15.1](/DCRMR/general-rules/Transcription/#0.4.15.1)).
+If there is any doubt as to the correct conversion of letters and diacritical marks to modern form, transcribe them from the source as exactly as possible.

 ### 0.4.13 Ligatures